hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 Using CMake
 ^^^^^^^^^^^

-hypre provides CMake configuration files that enable easy integration.
+The hypre library provides CMake configuration files that enable easy integration.
 Create a ``CMakeLists.txt`` with:

 .. code-block:: cmake